 It's pretty interesting, actually, that most people no longer subscribe to the fire-and-brimstone Hell any longer.
 No, the more palatable (and less heat-exhaustive, apparently) and NEW Hell is the Hell and is simply the absence of God.
 No temperature required.
 Other Hells seem to be cold and bleak.
 Others lonely.
-Others more metaphorical, and, therefore, difficult to put into words.
-The spiritual aloneness of despair eternal.
+Others more metaphorical, and, therefore, difficult to put into words, perhaps akin to the spiritual aloneness of despair eternal.

 Other points of contention within the Christian spectrum include the literal or figurative transformation of the host during communion, requirements for salvation, leadership within the church itself.
 You've got your right-wing Fundamentalists and Evangelicals who disagree with their more liberal-minded brethren.
 You've got your folks who choose to view "reality" as some New Aged Metaphor that is completely difficult to understand, express, much less refute.
 Various groups interpret scripture one way while others interpret another way.
 Rituals are carried out in any number of varied ways.

 Conceptions of a deity, morality, the role of women in the church, the role or roles the deity or deities play in every day life, the carrying out of various rituals, the value of prayer, the value of confession, symbols and their meaning, family and individual roles within a family, and so many more issues are in the exhaustive list of the disagreements within the various religious groups.